 Patches of fallen leaves can be just as treacherous as patches of ice.
 Fallen leaves retain large amounts of water and can create a slippery surface.
 Drive slowly through them and avoid hard or panic braking.

-School buses are as common in the fall as dandelions in the spring.
-Be particularly careful around them.
+School bus traffic increases in the fall.
 Your responsibility in the presence of a bus with an extended stop arm and flashing red lights is to stop and remain stopped until the warnings are withdrawn, regardless of your direction of travel.
 The only time a driver is not required to stop when approaching the front of the school bus is if the bus and the vehicle are on separated roadways.

-As you know, the sun rises later and sets earlier as fall approaches.
-Your commute to and from work may find you driving directly into the sun.
-Fall driving in Minnesota can be beautiful but glare can also make it dangerous.
+The sun rises later and sets earlier as fall approaches, so your commute to and from work may find you driving directly into the sun.
 Be sure your windows are clean, inside and out, and have sunglasses handy.
-When you lower your visor, push it all the way forward, then pull it back to the proper position don't leave the edge of the visor inches from the bridge of your nose where it could cause injury in a crash.
+When you lower your visor, push it all the way forward, then pull it back to the proper position (don't leave the edge of the visor inches from your nose where it could cause injury in a crash).
 If you're driving away from a low sun, glare will not be a problem for you, but it can be for the drivers approaching from the other direction.
 It may help to use your low beam headlights, allowing you to be seen more readily.